DenaSchaeffer/courier/README.md

 #### Dark Mode
  * Actor: Unregistered or Registered User
  * User Story: As a user, I want to be able to toggle dark mode with the click of a button.
- * Use Case Description:
+ * Use Case Description: In index.html, click of butten detects the background color (White or Black), and changes to the opposite.
+This will also change the color of the text & the chat bubbles.
 #### Send URLs
  * Actor: Registered User
  * User Story: As a registered user, I want to be able to send clickable URLS through the messages.
  * Use Case Description:
 #### Secure Against XSS
  * Actor: Registered User
  * User Story: As a registered user, I want to be protected against cross site scripting.